-You are going to want to find out if they have been getting worried about bathing because of physical frailty, or lack of mobility, and are scared that they may hurt themselves.
+You need to find out if they have been getting worried about bathing because of physical frailty, or lack of mobility, and if they are scared that they may hurt themselves.

-If you ask them what it is that they feel they need you to do, you will be supporting them in what they can do, and you will find this is the best path to go down.
+If you ask your loved one what it is that they feel they need you to do, you will be supporting them in what they can do, and you will find this is usually the best path to go down.

-Maybe they just need a few devices to help them to get into the tub or the shower safely, and also to be able to bathe properly and comfortably without being afraid ?
+Maybe they just need a few devices to help them get into the tub, or the shower safely, and also to be able to bathe properly and comfortably without being afraid ?